TACC/Image-Submission-Report/README.md

-# Generic Template Reporting for the A2CPS program
+# Image Submission Reporting for the A2CPS program
-Docker container of Dash App to display A2CPS trial Generic Template reporting metrics.
+Docker container of Dash App to display A2CPS trial Image Submission reporting metrics.

 ## Version History